awsdocs/amazon-ecs-developer-guide/doc_source/appmesh-getting-started.md

 + Update each of your existing Amazon ECS task definitions to use the Envoy proxy\.

 **Credentials**
 The Envoy container requires AWS Identity and Access Management credentials for signing requests that are sent to the App Mesh service\.
 For Amazon ECS tasks deployed with the Amazon EC2 launch type, the credentials can come from the [instance role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html) or from a [task IAM role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html)\.
-Amazon ECS tasks deployed with the Fargate launch type do not have access to the Amazon EC2 metadata server that supplies instance IAM profile credentials\.
+Amazon ECS tasks deployed with the Fargate launch type don't have access to the Amazon EC2 metadata server that supplies instance IAM profile credentials\.
 To supply the credentials, you must attach an IAM task role to any tasks deployed with the Fargate launch type\.
 If a task is deployed with the Amazon EC2 launch type and access is blocked to the Amazon EC2 metadata server, as described in the *Important* annotation in [IAM Role for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html), then a task IAM role must also be attached to the task\.
 The role that you assign to the instance or task must have an IAM policy attached to it as described in [Proxy authorization](https://docs.aws.amazon.com/app-mesh/latest/userguide/proxy-authorization.html)\.

 **Update task definitions**
 You can update your task definitions by using the AWS Management Console or by modifying the JSON file for a task definition\.
 The following steps only show updating the `taskB` task for the scenario\.
 You also need to update the `taskBv2` and `taskA` tasks by changing the values appropriately\.
 Select the method you prefer to use to update the task definition\.